Variants

 Rules

-Letter tiles are arranged face-down into two piles, consonants and vowels.
+Letters round: Letter tiles are arranged face-down into two piles, consonants and vowels.
 One player chooses a pile and the top tile from that pile is revealed.
 A selection of nine tiles is generated in this way, and must contain at least three vowels and four consonants.
-The clock is started and both contestants have a fixed amount of time (typically 30 seconds) to come up with the longest word from the available letters.
+The clock is started and the players have a fixed amount of time (typically 30 seconds) to come up with the longest word from the available letters.
 Each letter may be used only as often as it appears in the selection.

 After the thirty seconds is up, the players reveal their words.
-The contestant with the longer word scores points (both contestants score if the words are equally long).
+Only the player with the longest word scores points (or both players score if their words are the same length).
 One point is scored per letter, except for nine-lettered words, which score eighteen points.
-If a contestant offers an invalid word then they score no points.
+If a player offers an invalid word then they score no points.

-Points are awarded for the closest solution, and again both contestants score if the solutions are equally close.
+Points are awarded for the closest solution, and again both players score if the solutions are equally close.
 10 points are given for an exact answer, 7 points for a non-exact solution up to 5 from the target, and 5 points for a solution between 6 and 10 from the target.
-If neither contestant can get within 10, no points are awarded.
+If neither player can get within 10, no points are awarded.

-This round is a simple race to solve a nine-lettered anagram.
-The first contestant to buzz with the correct answer is awarded 10 points, but each contestant may guess only once.
+Conundrum: This round is a race to solve a nine-lettered anagram.
+The first player to buzz with the correct answer is awarded 10 points, and each player may guess only once.

 Normal formats